Grants are a form of gift financial aid. You are not required to repay a grant.

 A typical award at Clark State will range from $200-600 per academic year.

-The Ohio Board of Regents announced that state funding for the Ohio College Opportunity Grant (OCOG) and the Ohio Instructional Grant (OIG) to students at community colleges will not be available for academic year 2012-13.
+The Ohio Board of Regents announced that state funding for the Ohio College Opportunity Grant (OCOG) and the Ohio Instructional Grant (OIG) to students at community colleges is no longer available.
 A student's Pell Grant and/or Expected Family Contribution (EFC) must be applied toward tuition/fees and books first.

 Financial Aid Office